ecdye/macSubtitleOCR/README.md

 ### Building the Project

 > [!IMPORTANT]
-> This project requires Swift 6 to compile and run correctly.
-> This project also requires FFmpeg to be installed on your system.
-> Currently only arm64 is supported, PR adding support welcome.
+> macSubtitleOCR requires Swift 6, FFmpeg, and M series processors, PRs adding additional support are welcome.

 To build macSubtitleOCR, follow these steps: